danwild/aurora-australis-forecaster/README.md

 # aurora-australis-forecaster

+<strong>Note:</strong> this project is a work in progress.
-A cross-platform application for aggregating and visualising Aurora Australis forecast data.
+A cross-platform application for aggregating and visualising Aurora Australis forecast data: <a href="http://aurora.nawth.io/">http://aurora.nawth.io/</a>

 ## Core features/requirements
 <ul>
 	<li>Provide simple forecast/status updates for geophysically-illiterate users; while also enabling advanced users to 'drill-down' to perform more detailed analysis.</li>
-	<li>Define the major impacting factors, and develop an aggregated metric scale to roughly quantify potential aurora quality <strong>in a given location</strong>.</li>
+	<li>Define the major impacting factors, and develop an aggregated metric scale to roughly quantify potential aurora quality at a given time and location.</li>
 	<li>Leverage best available data.</li>
-	<li>Application to be delivered via the web, iOS and Android.
-For free.</li>
+	<li>App to be delivered via the web, iOS and Android.</li>
+	<li>App free for anybody to use, and code is open source.</li>
 	<li>...</li>
 </ul>